Subscribe to the City of Stories newsletter

 Norwich Market is a great destination for food too: the largest open-air market in the country is completely charming, and home to some incredible, good-for-the-body-and-soul stalls, such as Indian Feast, Baguettes and Juice, and CJ’s Fruit and Veg for all those seasonal, vitamin-rich ingredients.

-January is classically a good time to agree to things you’re not sure if you are fully committed to, so give yourself an added incentive by signing up to Run Norwich – the city’s annual 10k road race which takes place on the 5th of August.
+January is classically a good time to agree to things you’re not sure if you are fully committed to, so give yourself an added incentive by signing up to Run Norwich – the city’s annual 10k road race which takes place on 19th July.
 Having not run since one P.E. lesson in 1999, I don’t have much hope for my own chances of a speedy or elegant finish, but it’s a reason to get off the sofa and burn off all those sneaky prosecco calories.
-Sign up opens in the next few weeks, so keep your eye out on their website.
-Norwich is also home to The Oak Circus Centre, where you can lean skills such as aerial silks, acrobatics and Chinese pole.
+You can register your interest on their website now.
+Norwich is also home to The Oak Circus Centre, where you can learn skills such as aerial silks, acrobatics and Chinese pole.
 It’s certainly a change from the gym, and a great way to work on your strength and fitness in a friendly and safe environment.
 As an added bonus it’s also an interesting hobby to talk about at parties.
-Other things to try could be Pilates (I started last year and found it’s great for stretching out that stressed-at-a-desk tension that accumulates during the working week), Yoga (they have classes at the library this year!), get on one of the city’s free Ofo bikes, or even join one of The Garage’s many and varied dance classes.
+Other things to try could be Pilates (I started last year and found it’s great for stretching out that stressed-at-a-desk tension that accumulates during the working week) or even join one of The Garage’s many and varied dance classes.

 Norwich and beyond is home to many spas and places to relax, if you too feel like you’ve had enough of overheating on the sofa watching bad Christmas specials and listening to your grandparents argue about the best way to dry laundry inside.
-You’ll find fantastic spas at Park Farm Hotel and Sprowston Manor, as well as Barnham Broom (who also are running exclusive Yoga retreats throughout the year).
-Plus the Assembly House is offering 2 for 1 on their famous (and exceptional) afternoon tea for all Norfolk Passport holders, and the 4-star city-centre hotel The Maid’s Head also have lots of special offers for overnight stays and packages over the coming month or so.
+You’ll find fantastic spas at Park Farm Hotel as well as Barnham Broom and the Norfolk Mead Hotel.
+Plus don’t miss a trip to the Assembly House for their famous (and exceptional) afternoon tea, and the 4-star city-centre hotel The Maid’s Head also have lots of special offers for overnight stays and packages over the coming month or so.